cs31415/cs31415.github.io/_posts/2022-05-05-spotify-artist-follow.md

 - After publishing this code to your server, update the redirect URI in the Developer dashboard and in `login.php`.

 - Some improvements are possible to this code.
 I am currently passing access token in a cookie.
-I could probably make the `/v1/me` call in `callback.php` and pass back `client_id` in the cookie.
+I could probably make the `/v1/me` call in `callback.php` and pass back `client_id` in the cookie, and store the access token in session.

 - The Spotify app starts out in Development mode.
 This means that any user other than yourself has to be explicitly granted access to the app through the Developer dashboard in order to use it.
 Once you have tested it, you can submit a quota extension request to make it publicly accessible for all users.
 The first time I did this, Spotify rejected it and asked me to provide a logout feature, add their logo, and provide links to artist content on Spotify.
 I had to resubmit and am still waiting to hear back.